IanBurke1/AsyncRMI_DictionaryService/README.md

 ### JSP
 ![]()

+A JSP page is a text document that contains two types of text: static data, which can be expressed in any text-based format (such as HTML, SVG, WML, and XML).
 Java Server Pages (JSP) is a server-side programming technology that enables the creation of dynamic, platform-independent method for building Web-based applications.
 JSP have access to the entire family of Java APIs, including the JDBC API to access enterprise databases.

 ### RMI (Remote Method Innovation)